MicrosoftDocs/learn/learn-pr/azure/deploy-java-quarkus-azure-container-app-postgres/includes/2-build.md

-In this unit, you learn how to create a Quarkus application, connect it to a PostgreSQL database, and run everything locally.
-You then create an Azure Container Apps environment and deploy the application remotely.
+In this unit, you learn about creating a Quarkus application.

 ## Azure Container Apps